talonhub/community/PRACTICES.md

 - Use the `sleep` action instead of the Python `time.sleep` function.
 - Avoid sleeping inside a `cron` callback because public Talon runs all such callbacks in a single thread.
 - Avoid command or action implementations that sleep for more than a total of ~200 ms. Talon is unresponsive to commands while sleeping; long delays also trigger watchdog warnings in the Talon log.
 Consider using `cron` to schedule actions requiring a longer delay.

+## GUI Practices

+- Please add a screenshot showing GUI changes to the PR description to make review easier.
+- Use a `tag` if you want to do context matching on if a GUI is showing.

+### imgui Practices

+- Keep operations in an imgui drawing function efficient and limited because the imgui framework will frequently and repeatedly call the function.
+- Create a button and command for closing the imgui.
+Make the button text show the command's spoken form.
+- When listing options, provide buttons and a command for choosing the options.
+Either make the buttons show the exact spoken forms for selecting the corresponding options or explain the spoken forms in the imgui.
+- Keep the new user message's description of Community GUIs consistent with new GUIs.
+Update the description if you have a good reason to not follow the patterns it documents.
+- If an imgui sometimes goes off the screen from having too much height, consider using pagination like the help system does.
+- Show spoken forms with Talonscript syntax for things like optional words or alternative spoken forms